 The Home Guard (Heimwehr) troops, who have taken part in the "Turks Deliverance Celebration" (Türkenbefreiungsfeier) in the gardens of Schönbrunn Palace, arrive at Schwarzenbergplatz from around 1 p.m.
 At the same time, the Nazi politicians from Germany, having landed some twenty-four hours previously at Aspern airfield, hold a press conference in the German embassy.
 Government papers refer to 40,000, opposition papers to 20,000 men from all over Austria, marching via the Schlossallee, Mariahilfer Strasse, Babenbergerstrasse, and Ringstrasse.
 At the head of the parade are the Home Guard leaders Ernst Rüdiger Starhemberg, Emil Fey, and Richard Steidle, all with steel helmets and bull pizzles, followed by marching bands and the regional sections in traditional dress or uniform.
-On Schwarzenbergplatz, government members headed by Federal Chancellor Engelbert Dollfuss receive the parade.
+On Schwarzenbergplatz, government members headed by Federal Chancellor Engelbert Dollfuss review the procession.

-There is great public interest in this parade by the Austrian Homeland Protection (Heimatschutz), which was permitted as a patriotic event despite the current ban on parades.
+There is great public interest in this march by the Austrian Homeland Protection (Heimatschutz), which was permitted as a patriotic event despite the current ban on parades.
 Men raise their hats at the side of the road, women wave handkerchiefs.
 However, there are also attempts at disruption by political opponents: Social Democrats whistle and throw eggs, National Socialists shout "Heil Hitler!" and sing the Deutschlandlied.

 Mounted police storm the demonstrators, using truncheons and bayonets.
 530 people are arrested over the course of the day.